Snowpipe Streaming costs

 With Snowpipe Streaming’s serverless compute model, users can stream any data volume without managing a virtual warehouse.
 Instead, Snowflake provides and manages the compute resources, automatically growing or shrinking capacity based on the current Snowpipe Streaming load.

-Accounts are charged based on compute for their Snowpipe Streaming migration compute costs and per-second client ingestion time.
+Accounts are charged based on the per-second time that serverless compute and active client streaming ingestion uses.
 Note the following:

 For more information, see the “Serverless Feature Credit Table” in the Snowflake Service Consumption Table.